YottaDB/YDBDoc/ProgGuide/commands.rst

 * YottaDB allows the "process interest" lock counter on a named resource to increment up to 511.
 * The optional numeric expression specifies a time in seconds after which the command should timeout if unsuccessful; 0 provides a single attempt; timed LOCK commands maintain $TEST: 1 for a successful LOCK action, 0 for an unsuccessful (within the specified time) LOCK action.
 Note that untimed LOCK commands do not change $TEST.
 * A LOCK operation that finds no room in LOCK_SPACE to queue a waiting LOCK so another process releasing a blocking LOCK can wake it, does a slow poll waiting for LOCK_SPACE to become available.
 If LOCK does not acquire the ownership of the named resource with the specified timeout, it returns control to the application with $TEST=0.
 If timeout is not specified, LOCK continues slow poll till space becomes available.
-* If a LOCK command in a TP transaction specifies no timeout or a timeout that exceeds the limit specified by $gtm_tpnotacidtime when 2 is less than $TRESTART, the process releases the database critical sections and generates TPNOACID messages, which may live-lock the process, possibly until the transaction terminates because it reaches $ZMAXTPTIME.
+* If a LOCK command in a TP transaction specifies no timeout or a timeout that exceeds the limit specified by $ydb_tpnotacidtime when 2 is less than $TRESTART, the process releases the database critical sections and generates TPNOACID messages, which may live-lock the process, possibly until the transaction terminates because it reaches $ZMAXTPTIME.
 While such a process may have an impact on system performance this behavior moderates the impact of potential deadlocks on other database operations.
 * An indirection operator and an expression atom evaluating to a list of one or more LOCK arguments form a legal argument for a LOCK.

 YottaDB records LOCK and ZALLOCATE information in the "lock database."
 YottaDB distributes the lock database in space associated with the database identified by the current Global Directory.
 However, the lock database does not overlap or coincide with the body of the database files holding the global data.
 Only the LOCK, ZALLOCATE and ZDEALLOCATE commands, and the LKE utility program access the lock database.